aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/create-shape-thumbnails/_index.md

 ## **Overview**
 {{% alert color="primary" %}}

-Aspose.Slides for Java can be used to create presentation files in which each page corresponds to a slide.
+Aspose.Slides for Node.js via Java can be used to create presentation files in which each page corresponds to a slide.
 The slides can be viewed by opening the presentation files using Microsoft PowerPoint.
 However, developers sometimes need to view the images of the shapes separately in an image viewer.
-In such cases, Aspose.Slides for Java helps them generate thumbnail images of the slide shapes.
+In such cases, Aspose.Slides for Node.js via Java helps them generate thumbnail images of the slide shapes.

 {{% /alert %}}